 Score explanation: This topic was mentioned in the lecture reproduction and global health.
 Here it was highlighted that implementing global programmes may devalue their local ways and practise.

-1.14.
+2 1.14.
 Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalised populations such as those with low SES, women, communities of colour, children, homeless populations, Indigenous populations, and older adults?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-Score explanation: Score explanation

-This topic was not covered.

-The 'effects of pollution on health' workshops in Year 3 look into the health of refugees and how healthcare professionals and charities can further support them with respect to water pollution and insecurity as well as air pollution.

-In Year 1,the Environmental Pathology lecture covers the increased exposure to air pollution of low-income communities in urban environments.
+3 Score explanation: Score explanation The 'effects of pollution on health' workshops in Year 3 look into the health of refugees and how healthcare professionals and charities can further support them with respect to water pollution and insecurity as well as air pollution.
+In Year 1, the Environmental Pathology lecture covers the increased exposure to air pollution of low-income communities in urban environments.
 The impact of environmental toxins on homeless populations was covered as part of the Sustainability in Healthcare workshop where students were encouraged to think about how we can improve the health of homeless people and linking this to the SDGs.
 In Year 2, the poverty and health lecture highlights how people living in lower socio-economic environments are more likely to have to work in hazardous conditions.
+This is the same as last year.

-Curriculum: Sustainability
+Curriculum: Sustainability 1.15.

-1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: This topic was covered in a Nutrition workshop, which took place within Phase 1 of
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

 Score explanation: This topic was covered in a Nutrition workshop, which took place within Phase 1 of the curriculum, covered in the case of a plant-based body builder.
 This is the same as last year.

-1.16.
+2 1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: